Homemade Ricotta Cheese

 It’s really all about keeping an eye on the milk and making sure it doesn’t burn – overheating will ruin the batch in a heartbeat.

-But other than that, you can make small changes to the milk, add-ins, and drainage time and still end up with a perfectly executed ricotta cheese recipe!
+But other than that, you can make small changes to the milk, add-ins, and drainage time and still end up with a perfectly executed homemade ricotta!

 adding salt to dutch oven.